Procedure Guide ·Pyometra Surgery ·2026

 Recovery & Aftercare

-Recovery takes 1-2 weeks.
-Hospitalization for 1-3 days with IV fluids and antibiotics.
-Antibiotics continue at home for 7-14 days.
-Restricted activity for 10-14 days.
+Recovery takes 1-2 weeks with 1-3 days hospitalization for IV fluids and antibiotics.
+Antibiotics continue at home 7-14 days.
+Restrict activity 10-14 days.
 Monitor for fever, vomiting, or worsening condition.
-Most dogs improve dramatically within 24-48 hours of surgery as the source of infection is removed.
 Dramatic improvement within 24-48 hours

 Total Cost - $1,500-$4,000